WHALE SHARK EXPEDITION

 DAY 1 - We pick you up by private van in front of the Cancun international arrivals building (#3) between 12-1 PM.
 We drive you to the ferry, Puerto Juares, (30 minute drive).
 From there we take a (20-30 minute) ferry ride to Isla Mujeres.
 Taxis will deliver you to your hotel.
 After we check in, the rest of the day is yours to prep cameras and explore the island.
 At 7PM, we will have a pre-expedition meeting to discuss the morning plans.

 DAY 2 - 5 (4 days) – We eat a light continental breakfast.
-After, we will head out to the whale shark grounds, (one to three hours), and spend the rest of the morning swimming with the sharks and possibly manta rays.
+After, we will head out to the whale shark grounds, (average; one to three hours), and spend the rest of the morning swimming with the sharks and possibly manta rays.

 DAY 6 – Taxis will pick you up in the early morning and drive you to the ferry.
 Upon arriving back in Cancun, our driver will drop you off in front of the Cancun International departure building for your return flights home.
 We recommend making your return flights after 12 noon.